YaLTeR/niri/wiki/Getting-Started.md

 There you can find links to other pages containing thorough documentation and examples for all options.
 Finally, the [Xwayland](./Xwayland.md) page explains how to run X11 applications on niri.

+### NVIDIA

+NVIDIA GPUs tend to have problems running niri (for example, the screen remains black upon starting from a TTY).
+Sometimes, the problems can be fixed.
+You can try the following:

+1. Update NVIDIA drivers.
+You need a GPU and drivers recent enough to support GBM.
+2. Make sure kernel modesetting is enabled.
+This usually involves adding `nvidia-drm.modeset=1` to the kernel command line.
+Find and follow a guide for your distribution.
+Guides from other Wayland compositors can help.

+### Nix/NixOS

+There's a common problem of mesa drivers going out of sync with niri, so make sure your system mesa version matches the niri mesa version.

+Also, on Intel graphics, you may need a workaround described here: https://nixos.wiki/wiki/Intel_Graphics

 ### Virtual Machines

 To run niri in a VM, make sure to enable 3D acceleration.